-Free Standard U.S. Shipping with orders of $75 or more
+Free U.S. Shipping on orders $75 or more.
+Order by 12/18 with standard shipping.

 The History of the Pencil